 In 2017, Northbound Ventures interviewed a dozen communities across the United States to document their experiences as grantees of the Environmental Protection Agency's Brownfields Area-Wide Planning program since 2010.
 The result is this Groundwork USA report, Planning with an Eye Toward Implementation: What All Communities Can Learn from Using a Brownfields Area-Wide Planning Approach, which highlights planning and implementation strategies that any city or town can use to engage stakeholders, leverage funding, revive neighborhoods, and establish thriving economies.
 Communities profiled in this report include: Spokane - WA, National City - CA, Borough of Carlisle - PA, Lawrence - MA, Chicopee - MA, Ironbound in Newark - NJ, South Bronx - NY, Janesville - WI, Portland - ME, and Yonkers - NY.

 In July 2018, the City of Somerville, Massachusetts completed a comprehensive food system assessment led by Shape Up Somerville, the Somerville Food Security Coalition, and over a dozen local community organizations with support from Tufts University.
-As facilitator and project partner, Northbound Ventures is helping this collaborative to visualize the city’s food system landscape and to evaluate the efficiency and effectiveness of existing resources to respond to diverse needs.
-Research, asset mapping, and stakeholder engagement will be aimed at understanding how infrastructure, services, and economic, social, and cultural factors influence food procurement patterns.
-Project deliverables will be used to make meaningful conclusions about food access and security interventions and to inform future neighborhood planning, programs, and policy.
+As facilitator and project partner, Northbound Ventures helped the collaborative to visualize the city’s food system landscape and to evaluate the efficiency and effectiveness of existing resources to respond to diverse needs.
+Research, asset mapping, and stakeholder engagement was aimed at understanding how infrastructure, services, and economic, social, and cultural factors influence food procurement patterns.
+The final report will be used to draw meaningful conclusions about food access and security interventions and to inform future neighborhood planning, programs, and policy.
 Read the Somerville Community Food System Assessment.

 MGH Healthy Chelsea